MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/testing-other-browsers.md

 <!-- ====================================================================== -->
 ## Browser emulators

-Browser emulators are great for testing the responsiveness of a site, but each does not emulate differences in API, CSS support, and certain behaviors that is displayed on a mobile browser.
-Test your site on browsers running on real devices to be certain everything behaves as expected.
+Browser emulators are great for testing the responsiveness of a site.
+But a browser emulator doesn't emulate differences in API, CSS support, and certain behaviors that manifest only on a mobile browser on an actual device.
+Test your site on browsers running on real devices, to be certain everything behaves as expected.

 ### Firefox Responsive Design View

-Firefox has a [responsive design view][MDNResponsiveDesignMode] that encourages you to stop thinking in terms of specific devices and instead explore how your design changes at common screen sizes or your own size by dragging the edges.
+Firefox has a [responsive design view][MDNResponsiveDesignMode] that encourages you to stop thinking in terms of specific devices and instead explore how your design changes at common screen sizes, or on your own screen size by dragging the edges of the window.

 ### EdgeHTML emulation